thindil/steamsky/bin/doc/MODDING.md

   button in the item info dialog in the trade screen.
 Optional.
 * Key `SellDefaultIcon`: Path to the SVG image which will be used for sell item button in the item info dialog in the trade screen.
 Optional.
+* Key `MoveIcon`: Path to the SVG image which will be used for move item to the player's ship's cargo button in the item info dialog in the inventory screen.
+  Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode